duizendstra/test-001/README.md

 1. In Firebase Studio, choose to create a new workspace.
 2. Select the option to use a custom template (or "Import a repository").
-3. Provide the URL to this GitHub repository: `https://github.com/[YOUR GITHUB USERNAME]/[YOUR REPO NAME].git`
+3. Provide the URL to this GitHub repository: `https://github.com/contextvibes/go-cloud-run-api-template.git`
-4. IDX should detect the `idx-template.json` and `idx-template.nix` files and guide you through selecting one of the available templates defined in `idx-template.json`.
+4. Firebase Studio should detect the `idx-template.json` and `idx-template.nix` files and guide you through selecting one of the available templates defined in `idx-template.json`.

-The root `idx-template.nix` handles the bootstrapping process, copying the selected template's files (e.g., everything from the `cloud-run-api` directory) into your new IDX workspace.
+The root `idx-template.nix` handles the bootstrapping process, copying the selected template's files (e.g., everything from the `cloud-run-api` directory) into your new Firebase Studio workspace.
 The Nix environment specified within the chosen template's `.idx/dev.nix` file (e.g., `cloud-run-api/.idx/dev.nix`) will then be used to configure your workspace.

 ## Contributing